A private equity firm serving both individual investors and early stage companies.

 Request

-The original app tried to serve both wealth management and venture capital clients in a single interface.
+The original app was a digital swiss army knife of trying to serve both wealth management and venture capital clients in a single interface.
 It was overloaded, hard to navigate, and advisors weren't excited to recommend it to their clients.
 Client complaints and internal pressure pushed the decision to rebuild.
-The goal was to split wealth management into its own focused app, designed from the ground up around what private investors actually needed to see and do.
-I came in through the product lead and CTO, and as the project progressed the circle widened to include the CEO and a group of advisors whose feedback from their clients shaped a lot of the core decisions.
+The goal was to split wealth management into its own focused app, designed from the ground up.
+I intially worked with the product lead and CTO, and as the project progressed the circle widened to include the CEO and a group of advisors whose feedback from their clients helped shape many of the core decisions.

 Deliverable

-I designed the app end to end, from initial wireframes through final high fidelity UI.
-The core challenge was taking a wide range of financial data, portfolio performance, market breakdowns by asset class, documents, tax tools, advisor access, and private investment opportunities, and making it feel organized and easy to navigate on a small screen.
+I designed the app end-to-end, from initial wireframes through final high fidelity UI.
+The core challenge was taking a wide range of financial data, portfolio performance, market breakdowns by asset class, documents, tax tools, advisor access, and private investment opportunities, and making it feel organized and easy to navigate in a native mobile app.
 We also explored both light and dark interface versions to give the team options for the final build.
-The app was built and released, available exclusively to clients through a private link rather than the public App Store.
+The app was built and released publicly, but access is limited to clients through a private login.

 Old App Screens